Skip to Content

 We were thoroughly impressed with the first annual Taste Highland Lakes event.

-The food and drink portions were substantial and all of the vendors truly brought their “A” game.
+The food and drink portions were substantial, and all the vendors truly brought their “A” game.

-When you combine all of this with the charm of the local community, Taste Highland Lakes was a resounding success.
+When you combine all of this with the charm of the local community, Taste Highland Lakes is a resounding success.

 We hope to see you all at the event next year!